MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-file-structure.md

 [!INCLUDE [temp](../../includes/version-vsts-tfs-2018.md)]

 Learn about the files and file structure for project wikis and code wikis.
-This guidance applies to both types of wiki.
+The following guidance might specify code wikis, however it applies to both types of wiki.

 When you create a team project, a wiki isn't created by default.

-For more information about creating project wikis and code wikis, see [Create a wiki for your project](wiki-create-repo.md).
+For more information about creating wikis, see [Create a wiki for your project](wiki-create-repo.md).

 Each code wiki is powered by a Git repository in the back-end.
 This repository stores the Markdown pages, images, attachments, and the sequence of pages and sub-pages.
 You create your wiki via the Azure DevOps user interface, and then you can edit the wiki via your [Git repository URL path](wiki-create-repo.md#how-can-i-go-to-the-git-repository).
 For more information about publishing code wikis, see [Publish a Git repository to a wiki](publish-repo-to-wiki.md).